Love Letter To A Record: Dial Denial's Fergus Harley-Macdonald On Neck Deep's 'Life's Not Out To Get You'

 Music Feeds’ Love Letter to a Record series asks artists to reflect on their relationship with the music they love and share stories about how it has influenced their lives.
 Here, Fergus Harley-Macdonald of Eora/Sydney-based pop-punk band Dial Denial reflects on the impact of Neck Deep’s second studio album, ‘Life’s Not Out To Get You’ (2015).

-It comes as the band have just delivered their uplifting new single ‘Overtime’, produced by ARIA Award Nominated producer Stevie Knight (Stand Atlantic, Short Stack).
-It’s a song the band describes as being all about “slowing down, appreciating the simple things, being happy, and living for yourself”.
+Dial Denial have just delivered the uplifting new single ‘Overtime’, produced by ARIA Award Nominated producer Stevie Knight (Stand Atlantic, Short Stack).
+The Sydney band describe the song as being about “slowing down, appreciating the simple things, being happy, and living for yourself.”

-Everybody can pinpoint that moment in their life where music just clicked.
+Fergus Harley-Macdonald: Everybody can pinpoint that moment in their life where music just clicked.
 A song or band that somehow perfectly encapsulates everything you’d want to hear from a piece of music, from the intricacy of the instruments to the lyrics that speak to you a little too well.
-I remember the day that I discovered that feeling.
-Never had I experienced such a strong list of songs that completely shaped my musical language, dancing on the lines between familiarity and music I didn’t know was even possible to write.
 For me, that was the album Life’s Not Out To Get You by Neck Deep.

+When I was 13 and starting to discover my own music, Life’s Not Out To Get You was my gateway into my own taste in music, almost single-handedly shaping what makes me tick.
+Each new track revealed a new world of musical interest.
+From the sun-soaked lead guitar riffs to Dani Washington’s creative exploration of the kit, each note is perfectly placed with care and purpose.

+“Wake up the world seems bright out today / Life goes on and things they change / Hands up if you’ve been left bruised and broken / Say ‘I’ll be okay, I’ll be okay.'”

-The influence this song, album and band have a whole have had such a profound influence on my writing, and the writing of ‘Overtime’.
+This song, album and band have had such a profound influence on my writing, and in particular on the writing of ‘Overtime’.

 Further Reading